 Whether you’re a devout eco-warrior or dipping your toes into green interiors for the first time, there are many ways you can do your bit while making your home look beautiful.

 There are no hard and fast rules about how you should approach sustainable design, as sustainable living is something that can take years of practice.
-Factors such as budget or product availability can also impact how you shop and kit out your house.
+Budget or product availability can also impact how you shop and kit out your house.
 But doing your best is a great start in maintaining the planet for generations to come, and it all starts with minimising our waste.

 With the 22nd of April marking Earth Day, here are more ways to be responsible and earth-friendly with our tips on sustainable interior design for your next project.